Diving bell spider: Ecology

 As with other spiders it breathes air; when submerged in water, an air bubble is trapped by a dense layer of hydrophobic hairs on its abdomen and legs, giving the abdomen a silvery appearance.
 The spider lives for about two years in captivity.

 A. aquatica is able to remain submerged for prolonged periods of time due to the silk-based structure it constructs in order to retain an oxygen supply, named after the diving bell structure it resembles.
 The species range in size, although the size of females may be limited as they put more energy into building and maintaining their larger bells.
 Males are more active and on average almost 30% larger than females, measuring 10-15 mm in head-and-body length compared to 8-12 mm.
 This size differential favoring males is unusual for spiders, where sexual dimorphism is usually in favour of larger females.
 Theories suggest that the male's more active hunting style requires greater strength to overcome water resistance and counteract the buoyancy of their mobile air supplies.
 This larger body size is also associated with longer front legs, shown to affect diving ability and giving the males superiority in diving over the more sessile females.
+In addition, females build larger air bells than males, as the bell is also used to care for the offspring, forcing them to collect air from the surface much more frequently.
+And the larger the body, the more air is trapped on their abdomen, which means more buoyancy to overcome.
+Larger females therefore have higher energy costs than males of the same size and smaller females, which could limit the number of offspring they are able to produce.

 The spiders prey on aquatic insects and crustaceans such as mosquito larvae and Daphnia.
 The spiders themselves fall prey to frogs and fish.